flafmg/Java_Chip8_Emu/README.md

 # Java_Chip8_Emu
-a very simple chip 8 emulator writen in java, this is my first emulator so its very crappy and broken the emulated cicle runs at 256hz(just because its a good number)
+a very simple chip 8 emulator writen in java, this is my first emulator so its very crappy and broken

+the emulated cicle runs at 500hz

 it passes the inpotants test (https://github.com/Timendus/chip8-test-suite)